Learning and Teaching: Theories, Processes and Strategies in Health Professional Education 2014-15

 This course may be eligible for funding from Health Education Yorkshire and the Humber.
 Detailed guidance on such funding arrangements is available in their Funding Guide.

-For advice and guidance on your postgraduate study options join us at the Postgraduate Open Day on Thursday 13 March 2014.
+For advice and guidance on your postgraduate study options, please join us at one of our Postgraduate Open Days.

 How to apply